Panzhihua: Geography and climate

 The area has a monsoon-influenced humid subtropical climate (Köppen Cwa), with short, mild, dry winters and long, hot, and humid summers.
 Highs drop to 21 °C in December and January, quickly rebounding during the dry springs, and peak in May and June, unlike much of the rest of the province.
 Much of the annual rainfall occurs from June to September.
+Panzhihua is one of unique places in the world without any seasonal lag.
+For instance, the hottest time city is exactly on the summer solstice, and likewise the coldest on the winter solstice.
+(The 24 solar terms of China exactly define the beginning and end of each season by both solar radiation and temperature here.)
+Extremes since 1961 have ranged from 0.4 C on 25 December 1999 to 44.0 C on 31 May 2023.

 Hydrology

 Panzhihua lies in the Yangtze River basin, holding more than 95 waterways.
 They feed the Jinsha and Yandalong Rivers, which in turn feed the Yangtze.
 Annual runoff volume is 110.2 billion cubic meters.
 The potential hydropower capacity is 700 million kilowatts.
 The installed capacity is 3.474 million kilowatts.

 Geology

 Panzhihua is close to the Xigeda-Yuanmou fracture in the Sichuan-Yunnan border.
 Its Renhe District was the epicenter of the 2008 Panzhihua earthquake.